-Bugs are part of being in the outdoors, but some types of insects are more likely to become a problem when you own a pool.
+Bugs are part of being outdoors, but some types of insects are more likely to become a problem when you own a pool.
 Specifically, water bugs that feed on algae and microorganisms commonly found in water sources.

 While water bugs are not poisonous and are not likely to bite, most pool owners do not want to share their water space with these creatures.
-Luckily, removing an infestation of water bugs from your pool is pretty straight forward.
+Luckily, removing an infestation of water bugs from your pool is pretty straightforward.

 Types of Water Bugs Found in Pools

 There are two types of water bugs that are common in swimming pools.
 The first is the water boatman.
 The most docile of water bugs, these guys are just here to eat some algae and swim in your pool.
 The second is the backswimmer.
 Similar in size and shape to the water boatman, backswimmers are more predatory and are likely there to eat the other bugs in your pool.

 Both water boatman and backswimmers belong to the order Hemiptera, the same as bugs like cicadas and aphids.
 Despite a somewhat similar appearance to cockroaches, these water bugs are not roaches.

 The water boatman is a true bug belonging to the Hemiptera order.
 These bugs have an elongated oval shape, similar to a boat, and both swim and fly.
 They have oar-shaped hind legs with hairs that equip them to be good swimmers, adapted for their water-loving environment.

 Like most water bugs, the water boatmen are darker on top and lighter on the bottom.
 This is because predators from above are less likely to see the dark color dorsal side of these bugs against dark waters.
 Similarly, in-water predators coming from below are less likely to see the lightly-colored ventral side of these bugs against the light-reflecting water at the top.